 Product data, cataloging, and inventory is the initial process of setting up an eCommerce website.
 However, managing and maintaining your product data can be frustrating and difficult.
 To keep up with the fast-paced world of online selling, businesses need to implement an efficient product inventory and content management system.
 This is where PIM & PCM come in.

 PIM & PCM are two different types of solutions that can help businesses.
 Product content management (PCM) is offered in almost all e-commerce solutions; it offers data enrichment capabilities like modifying and adding product features and descriptions (i.e., size, images, features).
 Product information management (PIM) goes a bit further with data components.
 Let’s go over what these two management systems are and their commonalities and differences.

-Product information management does a bit more and goes further than enrichment with three core components that apply to B2B commerce.
+Product information management takes it a step further than PCM.
 PIM systems provide a way of aggregation; enabling businesses to collect and combine data from any number of sources and formats into a single source.
 PIM also provides a service to the quality of the data, creating consistent, reliable data through standardization.
 You can then stream it through an API through Datalink.
 This enables businesses to identify and remedy any data problems.
 There’s also syndication where data can be pushed out to all types of channels.
-PIM is focuses on managing how and where the data goes versus PCM which focuses more on the uniqueness and characteristics of data.
+PIM is focused on managing how and where the data goes versus PCM which focuses more on the uniqueness and characteristics of data.

 Why they matter.